Misdiagnosis of CFS -

 A chronic illness with overlapping symptoms may lead to misdiagnosis of CFS

-Illnesses to exclude when considering a diagnosis of CFS include the following:
+Chronic Illnesses to exclude when considering a diagnosis of Chronic Fatigue Syndrome include the following:

 - Adrenal Fatigue